 Smart City Solutions in Action

 With the global Smart City Solution Database, bee smart city provides a unique resource to tap into best practice solutions from around the world that can be easily adapted and replicated to accelerate the development of smart cities and communities.
-Join now and access more than 500 solutions that have been implemented in more than 440 cities and communities across the globe.
+Join now and access hundreds of solutions that have been implemented in more than 900 cities and communities across the globe.

 Source: iStock, Credit: naveen0301, ID: 944554886